Al Madrigal

-Alessandro Liborio Madrigal (born July 4, 1971) is an American comedian, writer, actor and producer.
+Alessandro Liborio Madrigal (born July 4, 1971) is an American comedian, actor, writer, and producer.
 He is a co-founder of the All Things Comedy podcast network, alongside Bill Burr.
 He rose to fame on The Daily Show with Jon Stewart as a regular correspondent for five seasons.
-Outside of the standup world, he is known for his co-starring roles in the film Night School, Showtime's dark comedy I'm Dying Up Here, NBC's About A Boy, as well as CBS sitcoms Gary Unmarried and Welcome to The Captain.
+Outside of the standup world, he is known for his co-starring roles in the film Night School, Showtime's dark comedy I'm Dying Up Here, NBC's About A Boy, as well as CBS sitcoms Broke, Gary Unmarried and Welcome to The Captain.
 He has also performed on Conan and The Tonight Show Starring Jimmy Fallon.
+He is currently developing multiple projects for TV within his current deal at CBS Studios.

 He appeared in the sports drama The Way Back, starring Ben Affleck and directed by Gavin O'Connor.
 He appears in the Sony's Spider-Man Universe film Morbius as Alberto "Al" Rodriguez.
+He was a series regular on NBC's hit comedy Lopez vs. Lopez.
+In 2022, Madrigal teamed up with AWA and former Marvel Editor in Chief Axel Alonso to release the comic book Primos.

 Early life

-Madrigal was born in San Francisco, California.
-He grew up in San Francisco's Inner Sunset District, where his neighbors included future comedians Mike Pritchard and Margaret Cho.
+Madrigal was born in San Francisco, California, to Ms. Tarantino and Mr. Madrigal, with his younger brother, Raphael.
+He grew up in San Francisco's Inner Sunset District, where his neighbors included successful comedians Mike Pritchard and Michael Meehan.
 His father is Mexican (from Tijuana) and his mother is Sicilian.
 He attended Ecole Notre Dame Des Victoires, a private Catholic school in San Francisco that emphasizes instruction of French language and culture.
 He attended St. Ignatius College Preparatory High School for the class of 1989.
 He then attended the University of San Francisco.

 Madrigal worked for 10 years in a human resources staffing agency run by his family, where one of his main responsibilities was firing people.
 He often worked humor into the job.
 He credits his experiences at the staffing company with preparing him for stand-up comedy: "I was in so many scary situations ... by the time I got on stage, I had no stage fright.
 Speaking in front of a group was nothing."
 In 1998, he decided to pursue a full-time career in comedy.